JeffSherer/llm-email-classifier-test/README.md

 - **Generates** chain-of-thought based customer service replies
 - **Automates** responses or support actions based on classification

-The architecture is modular, fault-tolerant, and designed to reflect real-world LLM integration best practices.

 ---

 ## Setup Instructions